lean-delivery/ansible-role-endeca-mdex/README.md

  - Minimal Version of the ansible for installation: 2.5
  - **Supported MDEX versions**:
    - 6.x.x
-   - 11.3.0
+   - 11.x
-   - _lower and higher versions should be retested_
+   - _higher versions should be retested_
  - **Supported OS**:
    - CentOS
      - 6
-     - 7

 For more information regarding support matrix please visit <https://support.oracle.com>